susumutomita/2024-Superhack/backend/goldsky/README.md

 ## Deploying the Subgraph

 Deploy the subgraph to Goldsky.
-Ensure to update the version in the deploy command if necessary:
+Ensure to update the version in the deployment command if necessary:

 ```bash
 npm run deploy